 The serial number or VIN is located on your title.
 If you do not have a copy of your title contact the Motor Vehicle Department at (520) 629-9808 to obtain a duplicate.

-What is the 504 Property Tax Clearance Permit?
+A form 504 Property Tax Clearance Permit (

 The 504 Tax Clearance Permit must be issued by the County in which the manufactured/mobile home is currently located.
 The required information needed to obtain this permit is: